UBC-CIC/balance-test-dashboard/docs/ArchitectureDeepDive.md

 8. If the request is accepted, Appsync calls a Lambda resolver.

-9. The resolver queries/mutates a PostgreSQL database.
+9. The resolver queries/mutates a PostgreSQL database, where some user data is stored.

 10. The database responses with the query result.

 11. The Lambda function sends the response to Appsync.

-12. If the request is for S3, Appsync calls a Lambda resolver that deals with S3.
+12. If the request is for S3, Appsync calls a Lambda resolver that deals with S3, where the IMU recording files and data reports are stored.

 13. Depending on the request, the Lambda function might call Athena.